mjhorvath/Homeworld-Map-Converter/README.md

 ## TO DO

-* Convert this script to Python.
+* Rewrite this script in Python.

 ## HOME PAGE